jinay1991/CarND-Vehicle-Detection/README.md

 I trained a linear SVM using `sklearn.svm.LinearSVC` with default arguments.
 Code for this is in `classifier.py` written as function `train()`.

-To train a classifier I have used HOG features along with color features (`spatial_feature` and `hist_feature`) containing feature vector of size `8560`.
+To train a classifier I have used HOG features along with color features (`spatial_feature` and `hist_feature`) containing feature vector of size `8460`.
 I have tried reducing further by setting `pix_per_cell = 16` but results were not favorable and lot of false positives for `svm` hence kept most optimal setting for training.

-Training SVM took `35.77 seconds` for training `35520` images (with augmented dataset) which gave test accuracy of `99.17%`.
+Training SVM took `35.55 seconds` for training `35520` images (with augmented dataset) which gave test accuracy of `99.17%`.

     car images: 8792, notcar images: 8968
     Using: 9 orientations 8 pixels per cell 2 cells per block YCrCb color_space (32, 32) spatial_size 32 hist_bins and ALL hog_channel True augment for features extract
-    35520 image 35520 labels
+    35520 images 35520 labels
     Feature vector length: 8460
-    35.77 Seconds to train SVC...
+    35.55 Seconds to train SVC...
     Test Accuracy of SVC =  0.9917
     Predictions: [0.
 1. 1.
 1. 0.
 0. 0.
 1. 1.
 0.]
         Labels: [0.
 1. 1.
 1. 0.
 0. 0.
 1. 1.
 0.]

-    0.001 seconds to predict 10 labels with SVC.
+    0.00097 seconds to predict 10 labels with SVC.

 ### Sliding Window Search